RFIDTeam/RFID-Module-Tester/README.txt

 5) The test is over, you can change the reader or put a new passport to test it.

+Note that you can see more in details the execution of the reading in the opened terminal.

 +-------------------------------+
 | Use of wzmrtd on Linux 32 bits|